Winston Churchill fellowship requests must be for:

 There is one funding round each year.

-The funding round opens on the first Wednesday in May, and closes on the last Wednesday in July (2019-2021), or, the first Wednesday in August (2023-2024).
+The funding round usually opens on the first Wednesday in July, and closes mid August.

 Only one request may be made to a funding round.
 Unsuccessful fellowship applicants may apply to a future funding round.
 Previous Fellowship recipients may not reapply.